agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 Eliezer, PG and an STM, which I could use to perform the same BF method on one dimension at a time.

-- feedback on results is continuously available.
+- Feedback on results is continuously available.
 The feedback was available right from the beginning.
 The output dimension measurements are probably not too accurate, but this is a start and there are ways to make the dimensions better.
 For all dimensions,